 - Arduino style connectors can be attached to create a bread board for use with jumper cables.

 - Dual layer: Solder on top layer or bottom layer.
 Makes soldering and adding components easy.

-- LED indicator: LED indicates when power is on – either from the Secondary USB source or the Primary DC source.
-Disconnect the LED jumper to turn LED off.
+- LED indicator: LED indicates when power is on – either from the USB source or the DC source.
+Disconnect the LED jumper to turn Power LED off.

 - HAT Specifications: Same dimensions as a Raspberry Pi.
 Mounting hole matches the Raspberry Pi HAT specifications, allowing Pi-BB to be mounted securely on top of the Pi.

 - Same dimension as a Raspberry Pi-3 or a Pi-2.

 - Uses: Use with a Raspberry Pi or standalone for prototyping work.
 Use it as a 7-24V DC to 5V DC converter.
 Use it as a RPS for critical devices.
 Use with a battery bank for UPS power.

 - DC 7V to 24V, 2.5A power Input and the 5V USB power are the two power sources.

 - Primary source is determined by which power supply has a higher Power (Voltage).

 - Secondary power is in standby mode when Primary is on.